taocpp/PEGTL/doc/Actions-and-States.md

 ### Apply0

 In cases where the matched part of the input is not required, an action method named `apply0()` is implemented.
-This allows for some optimisations compared to the `apply()` method which receives the matched input as first argument.
+This allows for some internal optimisations compared to the `apply()` method which receives the matched input as first argument.

 ```c++
 template<>